tawebbcn/bcn-webdev-checklists/labs/m1/lab-css-flexbox-slack.md.md

   - I2: small screen
   - I3: medium screen
   - I4: Large screen
-## Issues:
-  - Too much images and gifs in the explanation, it's hard to understand
-## Purposal:
-  - It should have a PDF like the spotify clone Week1 Day3
 ## Good practices:
   - Mobile first
   - Flex-box instead of float